 The company has a broad menu selection, with low-sodium options.
 The ‘lean and clean’ choices stay under 800 mg of sodium per meal, whereas the heart-checked certified recipes align with American Heart Association guidelines of 600 mg or less.

 Sun Basket meals have some truly mouthwatering tastes at times, thanks to farm-fresh ingredients and organic foods.
 Options include gingered steak stir-fry, spicy Balinese chicken with cucumber-cabbage salad, and hearty minestrone with chicken meatballs and chunky vegetables.
-The company can also give you options for paleo, vegetarian, gluten-free, Mediterranean, and keto diets, among many more.
+The company can also give you options for paleo, keto, gluten-free, Mediterranean, and vegetarian plant-based diets, among many more.

 - Tremendous menu selection, the best in ingredients.
 Free shipping for the first week.